twhui/MSG-Net/README.md

 For more details, please visit <a href="http://mmlab.ie.cuhk.edu.hk/projects/guidance_SR_depth.html"><strong>my project page</strong></a>.

 # License and Citation
-All code and other materials (including but not limited to the paper, figures, and tables) are provided for research purposes only and without any warranty.
-Any commercial use requires our consent.
-When using any parts of the code package or the paper (<i>Depth Map Super-Resolution by Deep Multi-Scale Guidance</i>) in your work, please cite the following paper:
+This software and associated documentation files (the "Software"), and the research paper (Depth Map Super-Resolution by Deep Multi-Scale Guidance) including but not limited to the figures, and tables (the "Paper") are provided for research purposes only and without any warranty.
+Any commercial use requires my consent.
+When using any parts of the Software or the Paper in your work, please cite the following paper

 <pre><code>@InProceedings{hui16msgnet,
  author = {Tak-Wai Hui and Chen Change Loy and and Xiaoou Tang},